dcousens/habanero/PROTOCOL.md

 If the Client, and the Client's connection is compromised, and $P$ or $K_{pepper}$ captured, it can be assumed that the Client's data has been trivially, and catastrophically decrypted off-line.

 If the Client is compromised, the Client has approximately a $0.05\%$ probability of catastrophic loss, depending on the strength and randomness of $pin$.
 Although compromised, the Client could safely copy $d$, $K_{verify}$ and then re-enter $pin$ on a non-compromised device, if necessary.
-Re-notarization is strongly recommended in this event.
+Re-commitment is strongly recommended in this event.

 If the Server is compromised, the Client cannot suffer a catastrophic decryption without local compromise.